The talk of the radiation that’s emitted from cellphones is nothing new.

-The old 1G phones had much more radiation than the 4G systems we use today.
+The old 1G phones had much more radiation than the 4G and 5G systems we use today.

-And as we push for 5G, our radiation levels will drop even more.
+And 5G begins to rollout even more, our radiation levels will drop even more.

 Look at it this way.
 If there were one giant cell tower in the middle of the country for all the phone calls, then most of us would be toast.

 Fewer towers would mean that they’d have to produce stronger signals to get the same job done.

 Does it emit harmful levels of radiation?
 Well, that’ll be completely in your control.